signalfx/splunk-otel-collector-chart/examples/enable-operator-and-auto-instrumentation/README.md

 ### 1. Setup the spring-petclinic demo application to instrument

-You can use the provided demo or you can use a Java application you already have access to.
+The Java spring-petclinic demo will create a spring-petclinic namespace and deploy the related Java applications to it.
+If you have your own Java application you want to instrument, you can still use the steps below as an example for how to intrument your application.

 TODO: Add the Kubernetes manifests for spring-petclinic to this example in a followup PR

 ```